AlexW00/project/README.md

 # YouTube Vocab Extractor

-This is a simple Python script that summarizes the contents & extracts the most important vocabulary from a YouTube video.
+This is a simple Python script that transcribes and summarizes the contents of a YouTube video and then extracts the most important vocabulary from it.

 ## Usage